JeeWeetje/iot-workshop/Azure.md

     ![alt tag](img/azure-function-app-settings.png)

-6. As you can see, there are lot's of extra features regarding development, deployment and management.
+6. As you can see, there are lot's of extra features regarding development, deployment and management

     ![alt tag](img/azure-function-app-update.png)